 Lastly, the burpee really does make you think.
-In the midst of the lung-burning, acid-building, vomit-inducing burpee workout, your mind tends to wonder and ask yourself just why exactly you are putting yourself through such misery.
-When you finally finish, and get that post-wod elation 30 minutes later, you have your answer.
+In the midst of the lung-burning, acid-building, vomit-inducing burpee workout, your mind tends to wander and ask yourself just why exactly you are putting yourself through such misery.
+When you finally finish and get that post-WOD elation 30 minutes later, you have your answer.
 Over time, when you see the results in your performance and in your appearance, you’ll know for sure.

 And, like me, you may just come to love the burpee.